scriptorron/indi_pylibcamera/README.md

 ## Running
-You can start the INDI server with `indiserver -v indi_pylibcamer`.
+You can start the INDI server with `indiserver -v indi_pylibcamera`.
 When the server is running you can connect to the server from another computer with an INDI client (for instance KStars/EKOS).

 ## Global Configuration